ambyshframber/bcpu/design/interrupts.md

 ## list of cpu-triggered interrupts

-- illegal opcode (IOP)
+- invalid operation (IOP)
     - 0x00
+    - triggered when:
-    - triggered when the cpu tries to execute a byte that is not a valid instruction
+        - the cpu tries to execute a byte that is not a valid instruction
+        - the cpu tries to access a register that does not exist
+        - the cpu tries to move from a larger register to a smaller one
 - illegal instruction (IIN)
     - 0x01
     - triggered when the cpu executes an instruction that it is in the wrong privilege level for